Bionif92/Cursos-de-Programacion/Javascript.md

 	}
 })
 ```
-It delete the post from the database,
+It delete the post from the database, here we dont erase the post from the browser, have to do it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODYwOTg5ODksMTI0MzA5OTE2MSwtMj
-ExMzMxNjgxNV19
+eyJoaXN0b3J5IjpbLTE4MjM0NjcxMzNdfQ==
 -->